KingKunt4/online-marketplace/README.md

 # Thrift.ng
-An **online marketplace** webapp with backkend functionality and features like:
+An **online marketplace** webapp with backend functionality and features like:
 - seller account creation
 * product description and image uploads
 * Dashboard